Army Reserve leader retires after four decades of service

 |0

-This work, Army Reserve leader retires after four decades of service [Image 5 of 5], by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve leader retires after four decades of service, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.